sjaehn/BSchaffl/README.md

 are bypassed.

+### MIDI note options

+#### Note off amp

+There are two options to amplify the NOTE_OFF velocity signal.
+Either amplification with the same value as the NOTE_ON signal or amplification with the amp value for the step/position of the NOTE_OFF signal.

 ### Smart quantization

 During live playing and even if in computer-generated sequences, MIDI signals often do not exactly fit